Table of Contents

 4. Build change management and resilience

 The nature of work in the industry is characterized by evolution, with a constant rate of change in technologies, organizational direction and focus, organizational structures, staffing levels, and shifts in the competitive market.
-Add to that the pressure to perform and contribute, as well as a highly competitive spirit, which calls for building a resilient and change-ready workforce.
+Add to that the pressure to perform and contribute, as well as a highly competitive spirit that calls for building a resilient, change-ready workforce.
 Start by hiring for competencies that support rapid change, such as resilience, adaptability, learning agility, and resourcefulness.
 Screen candidates using psychometrically validated tests for those soft skills, and prioritize people who have a combination of those resiliency-related attributes and capabilities, along with the necessary technical skills.
-Develop HR organization capabilities in strategic change management, such that when major shifts occur, planned and disciplined approaches can be used to guide managers and employees through that with less stress and friction.
+Develop HR organization capabilities in strategic change management so that, when major shifts occur, planned and disciplined approaches can guide managers and employees through them with less stress and friction.

 5. Create great candidate (CX) and employee (EX) experiences